-- 1. Click on disk_out_ref.ex2 in the pipeline browser to make that the active object. - 2.
-Click on the edit color map \P button. - 3.
-Try adding and changing control points and observe their effect on the volume rendering. - 4.
+- 1. Click on disk\out\ref.ex2 in the pipeline browser to make that the active object. - 2.
+Click on the edit color map $\blacksquare$ button. - 3.
 Change the volume rendering to be more representative of heat.
-Press Choose Preset, select Black-Body Radiation in the dialog box, and then click OK.
+Press Choose Preset, select Black-Body Radiation in the dialog box, and then click OK. - 4.
+Turn on the advanced options by pressing the toggle. - 5.
+Try adding and changing control points and observe their effect on the volume rendering.
+Click the Apply button or turn on the Render View Immediately checkbox to see the effects of your change.